help us make oregon a conflict mineral free state!

 There are already federal regulations in place and international guidelines but the federal regulations are being threatened by the current US Administration.
 Change doesn’t happen overnight but it is clear that the creation of transparent supply chains has made a remarkable difference in peace and stability in Congo's mines.

-Oregon has chance to implement its own policy.
+Oregon has the chance to implement its own policy.
 By passing a state conflict-free minerals procurement bill, Oregon would become the fourth state in the country to enact legislation that places a preference on companies that are working to source conflict-free minerals for their products.